Last updated on Jun 02, 2023

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

-- What should I pack when moving to Heidelberg?
+- What should I pack when moving to Tijuana?

-- What are healthcare services like in Heidelberg?
+- What are the schools in Tijuana like?

-- What are medical services in Heidelberg like?
+- What are medical services in Tijuana like?

 - Are healthcare and health insurance expensive in Tijuana?